 Seth Thomas three-train mantel clocks.
 Model numbers 120 and 124.
 These movements were first produced in 1921 and continued into the depression. $390

-Triple-chime grandfather clocks.
-These clocks have three weights and allow for a selection of three different melodies to play on the quarter hours. $390 (auto-night shut-off add $65)
+Triple-chime grandfather and mantel clocks.
+These clocks have three weights or three winding holes and allow for a selection of three different melodies to play on the quarter hours. $390 (auto-night shut-off add $65)

 Five-tube floor clocks.
 Tube clocks have two- or three weights and play westminster chime on the quarter hours on tubular bells instead of solid rods. $1250